Riemannian Denoising Diffusion Probabilistic Models: Proofs of the continuous-time limit

-For notation simplicity, we denote by $\partial_i$ the derivative with respect to $x_i$ in the ambient space, and by $I$ the identity matrix of order $n$.
+In this section, we prove Theorem~\ref{thm-continuous-limit} and Corollary~\ref{corollary-continuous-limit-kl} in Section~\ref{sec-continuous-limit}.
+For simplicity of notation, we denote by $\partial_i$ the derivative with respect to $x_i$ in the ambient space, and by $I$ the identity matrix of order $n$.
 We use subscripts to denote components of a vector and entries of a matrix.
 Also recall that the orthogonal projection matrix $P(x)\in \mathbb{R}^{n\times n}$ is well defined for $x\in \mathbb{R}^n$ and has the expression